bradygaster/Contoso.Monitoring/docs/02-orleans-grains.md

-# Microsoft Orleans Grains
+# Microsoft Orleans

-The main distributed services used in Contoso Monitoring to transmit data are Microsoft Orleans Grains.
-You can think of a Grain as a "cloud native object," that has a variety of capabilities.
+Orleans builds on the developer productivity of .NET and brings it to the world of distributed applications, such as cloud services.
+Orleans scales from a single on-premises server to globally distributed, highly-available applications in the cloud.

+Orleans takes familiar concepts like objects, interfaces, async/await, and try/catch and extends them to multi-server environments.
+As such, it helps developers experienced with single-server applications transition to building resilient, scalable cloud services and other distributed applications.
+For this reason, Orleans has often been referred to as "Distributed .NET".

+## Orleans Grains

+The fundamental building block in any Orleans application is a grain.
+Grains are entities comprising user-defined identity, behavior, and state.
+Grain identities are user-defined keys which make Grains always available for invocation.
+Grains can be invoked by other grains or by external clients such as Web frontends, via strongly-typed communication interfaces (contracts).
+Each grain is an instance of a class which implements one or more of these interfaces.

 One example is the `ITemperatureSensorGrain` interface, which is in the `Contoso.Monitoring.Grains.Interfaces` project.

 ```csharp
 namespace Contoso.Monitoring.Grains.Interfaces